 - Leaves lawn looking well-trimmed.

 - Handles intuitively for easy pushing and steering.

 - Offers brand reliability and a good warranty.

 Self-propelled lawn mowers are equipped with a transmission to drive the lawn mower to make it easier to skim across your lawn.
 With outstanding mulching and cutting, reviews say the Honda HRX217VKA (Est. $600) is at the top of its class.
-This mower is sold under a few different model numbers, including the Honda HRX217K5VKA (Est. $600) and the Honda HRX2175VKA (Est. $600); all have identical performance, features and pricing.
+This mower is sold under a few different model numbers by different retailers, including the Honda HRX217K5VKA (as it's known at Home Depot) and the Honda HRX2175VKA; all are the same machine.

 The Toro Recycler 20332 (Est. $340) is very similar to the 20333 but it lacks the popular SpinStop system.
-It does well enough in one professional review to earn Best Buy status, but user satisfaction at sites like HomeDepot.com seems to be just a touch lower.
-The Toro Recycler mowers have only a two-year warranty, but Toro includes a three-year, guaranteed-to-start warranty that promises the mower will start with only one or two pulls.
+It does well enough in ConsumerReport.org's testing to earn Best Buy status there, but user satisfaction at sites like HomeDepot.com seems to be just a touch lower -- 3.9 stars based on more than 2,700 reviews.
+The Toro Recycler mowers have only a two-year warranty, but Toro includes a three-year, guaranteed-to-start engine warranty that promises the mower will start with only one or two pulls.